iovation/flockd/README.md

 In any event, your file system must support proper file locking for this to work.
 If your file system does not, it might still work if file renaming and unlinking is atomic and flockd is used exclusively to access files.
 If not, then all bets are off, and you can expect occasional bad reads.

+All of this may turn out to be a bad idea.
+YMMV.
+Warranty not included.

 Inspirations
 ------------